forestgrape/coronavirus/controlling.md

 >   2. Feeling unwell the next day(s) is common and so possible Covid symptoms may be attributed to the party night and therefore are not recognized.

 ### Reduce Alcohol Consumption
 The history of prohibition dates back nearly as long, as history itself has been handed down.
 Full prohibition never really worked.
 Today many countries have increased taxes.
-Often the taxes are not very high, just enough to reduce consumption but smuggling doesn't pay off.
+The taxes mostly are high enough to reduce consumption but low enough that smuggling doesn't pay off.
 * ThinkThrough:
   * Drinking a lot of alcohol diminishes the immune system.
 Alcohol concentration is higher in the pharynx while drinking and can prevent recognizing symptoms.
   * Alcohol reduces the ability to concentrate and rashly action are more common, that's why no driving.
 Permanent following of corona prevention measures needs concentration.